pulumi/docs/pulumi-hugo/themes/default/content/blog/rotating-secret-providers/index.md

 ```

 This command will change the secrets provider *for the currently selected stack*.
 It will
-ensure that the the configuration values in `Pulumi.<stack>.yaml` are re-encrypted
+ensure that the configuration values in `Pulumi.<stack>.yaml` are re-encrypted
 with the new secrets provider and that the latest checkpoint (state file)
 also has any secrets held within are migrated with the new secrets provider.